aochinwen/Geospatial-Writer/README.md

 - **Geospatial Drawing**: Create Points, LineStrings, and Polygons.
 - **Supabase Integration**: Persist valid UUID-based geospatial features to Supabase.
 - **Deferred Saving**: Features start as local drafts and are only saved to the database upon user confirmation.
+- **Resource Management**: Delete projects and features directly from the UI with custom confirmation dialogs.
 - **Attribute Editing**: Floating panel to manage feature properties with real-time validation.

 ## Deploy on Vercel